dr-aiuta/tyntecsdk/README.md

 - `sendDocumentMessage(from: string, to: string, url: string, caption?: string, filename?: string)`
 - `sendAudioMessage(from: string, to: string, url: string)`
 - `sendStickerMessage(from: string, to: string, url: string)`
-- `sendTemplateMessage(from: string, to: string, templateId: string, templateLanguage: string, bodyComponents?: TemplateComponent[], buttonComponents?: TemplateComponent[])`
+- `sendTemplateMessage(from: string, to: string, templateId: string, templateLanguage: string, components: TemplateComponents)`
+- `sendWhatsAppMessage(message: Message)` — Validates and sends any WhatsApp message object
+- `sendMessage(message: Message)` — Sends any message object (no validation)

+#### Types

+The SDK exports TypeScript types for all message structures, including `Message`, `TemplateComponent`, and more, for advanced usage and type safety.

 ## Error Handling

 The SDK throws errors when:

-- The API request fails
+- The API request fails (non-2xx status code)
 - The API returns a non-200 status code
 - Required parameters are missing
+- The message object fails validation (for `sendWhatsAppMessage`)

 Example error handling: